adrelanos/vpn-firewall/README.md

 * Configure (Open)VPN.
 * Autostart (Open)VPN.
 * Anything else not mentioned above in "What does it do".

+[1] This probably does not apply to VMs / computers behind a VPN-Gateway (when using the #Forwarding feature).

 # How to Use